 Our Mission: “To nourish the bodies and spirits of the homebound with a balanced meal and the human connection they need to help them live independently.”

 For more than 40 years, Chapel Hill-Carrboro Meals on Wheels has provided hot, nutritious meals and personal visits Monday through Friday to seniors and disabled individuals living in the Chapel Hill, Carrboro and surrounding areas.
 Chapel Hill-Carrboro Meals on Wheels improves health, reduces isolation and helps seniors and the disabled maintain their independent lifestyles.

-Meals on Wheels would cease to exist without the tireless dedication of our volunteers and generous supporter.
-More than 150 volunteers worked to deliver more than 38,000 meals and PORCH donations to 250 local citizens in 2013.
+Meals on Wheels would cease to exist without the tireless dedication of our volunteers and generous supporters.
+More than 150 volunteers worked to deliver more than 38,000 meals and PORCH donations to 250 local citizens in 2014.

 Senior Hunger on the Rise in Chapel Hill and Carrboro: